-Norton Healthcare is the Louisville, Ky., area’s leading hospital and health care system, providing care at more than 125 locations throughout Greater Louisville and Southern Indiana.
+Norton Healthcare is the Louisville, Kentucky area’s leading hospital and health care system, providing care at more than 125 locations throughout Greater Louisville and Southern Indiana.
 Norton Healthcare also extends its health services to surrounding counties through affiliate hospitals.
 Norton Healthcare’s affiliate hospitals allow patients improved access to care and provide physicians and staff with continuing education programs and classes.
 Providing this type of assistance is part of Norton Healthcare’s not-for-profit mission to improve the health status of the communities it serves.

 Norton Healthcare affiliate hospital locations are: